The universal Higgs fit: The universal Higgs fit

-We perform the most generic fit in terms of a particle $h$ with couplings to pairs of $t,b,\tau,W,Z,g,\gamma$ equal to $r_t,r_b, r_\tau,r_W,r_Z,r_g,r_\gamma$ in units of the SM Higgs coupling.
-This means, for example, that the coupling to the top is given by $ r_t (m_t/V) h\bar t t$, where $r_t = 1$ in the SM and $V=246\GeV$ is the Higgs vacuum expectation value.
+\footnote{ The $r_{i}$ are equivalent to the $\kappa_{i}$ parametrisation as defined in \cite{LHCHiggsCrossSectionWorkingGroup:2012nn}.} This means, for example, that the coupling to the top is given by $ r_t (m_t/V) h\bar t t$, where $r_t = 1$ in the SM and $V=246\GeV$ (from the measurement of the Fermi constant \cite{Tishchenko:2012ie}) is the Higgs vacuum expectation value.
 Similarly, the $h\gamma\gamma$ coupling is assumed to be $r_\gamma$ times its SM prediction.
 In the SM this couplings first arises at one loop level.
 Experiments are starting to probe also the $h\bar\mu\mu$ and the $hZ\gamma$ effective couplings, so that also the corresponding $r_\mu$ and $r_{Z\gamma}$ parameters will start to be measured.
 This discussion can be summarized by the following effective Lagrangian:

 The various SM loop coefficients $c_{\rm SM}$ are summarised in appendix~\ref{app:L}.
 This Lagrangian is often written in a less intuitive but practically equivalent form by either using $\SU(2)_L\otimes{\rm U}(1)_Y$-invariant effective operators, or assuming that the Higgs is the pseudo-Goldstone boson of a spontaneously broken global symmetry and writing its chiral effective theory~\cite{hits}.
 We do not consider a modified Higgs coupling to charm quarks, given that $h\to c\bar c$ decays at LHC are hidden by the QCD background.
 While we cannot exclude that new physics affects $h\to c\bar c$ much more than all other Higgs properties, for simplicity we proceed by discarding this possibility.